Viiic98/simple_shell/README.md

 ## Command ls

-- The command **ls lists all the files and directories in the path that the user selects in the entry data.
+- The command ls lists all the files and directories in the path that the user selects in the entry data.

-## Flags
+### Some Flags

-- **l : Display long format information about Unix file type, permissions, number of hard links, owner, group, size,
+- l : Display long format like Unix file type, permissions, number of hard links, owner, group, size, last-modified date and filename.

+- a : Display all files even hidden or files starting with ".".

+- t : Sort the list by modification time

+- -1 : Display all the files and directories line by line

+### Examples

+- ls -lat

+- ls -1

 ## Command cd

-- The command **cd allows to change from the actual directory to other one.
+- The command cd allows to change from the actual directory to other one.
+If you put only the command, it redirects to the home directory.

+### Some Flags

+- ~ : Display the files and directories of the home directory.

+- . : Display the files and directories of the current directory.

+- .. : Display the files and directories of the parent directory.

+### Examples

+- cd ~

+- cd folder_current_directory

 ## Command cp

-- The command **cp allows to copy files and gives them a name or rewrite an existing file.
+- The command cp allows to copy files to a path and gives them a name or rewrite an existing file.

+### Some Flags

+- R or r : copy directories recursively.

+- p : copy the file and preserve metadata like time of last data modification and time of the last access.

+### Examples

+- cp file1 file2 ../parentdirectory

+- cp file1 file2

 ## Command pwd

-- The command **pwd allows to display the path of the current directory.
+- The command pwd allows to display the path of the current directory.

+### Example

+- pwd

 ## Command echo

-- The command **echo allows to display the argument that the user types after the first argument.
+- The command echo allows to display the argument that the user types after the first argument.

+### Example

+- echo "Hola"

 ## Command env

-- The command **env allows to display all the environment variables of the system.
+- The command env allows to display all the environment variables of the system.

+### Example

+- env

 ## Command rm

-- The command **rm allows to delete all the files or directories that the user is available.
+- The command rm allows to delete all the files or directories that the user is available.

+### Some Flags

+- r : Remove directories and its contents

+- i : Ask for every deletion

+- f : Force every deletion without asking

+### Examples

+- rm -rf directory_with_files

+- rm file1

+- rm file1 file2 file3

 ## Command exit

-- The command **exit allows to finish the execution of the Simple Shell.
+- The command exit allows to finish the execution of the Simple Shell.

+### Example

+- exit